What’s New With Alter Bridge’s Mark Tremonti: The Interview

-I just was really drawn to it every time I would hear a guitar breakdown in a song even in a pop song.
-When I was a kid I remember hearing Boston songs and even like J. Geils Band songs it would just drop down to a guitar riffing out and I’d just loved the sound of it and I was obsessed with it and my buddy had a brother who played guitar and he’d always have his door closed and I ‘d hear it through the door and I asked my buddy do you think he’ll let me play it?
+I just was drawn to it every time I would hear a guitar breakdown in a song even in a pop song.
+When I was a kid I remember hearing Boston songs, and even like J. Geils Band songs it would just drop down to a guitar riffing out, and I’d just loved the sound of it, and I was obsessed with it, and my buddy had a brother who played guitar and he’d always have his door closed and I ‘d hear it through the door and I asked my friend do you think he’ll let me play it?
 And he was like, “hell no my brother will kill you!”
-So for years, I asked for a guitar for Christmas and finally, I bought one for $10 from my buddy.
+So for years, I asked for a guitar for Christmas, and finally, I bought one for $10 from my buddy.

 What kind was it?